StartADAM/bluemarz/docs/Examples.md

 Following the comments, you can see Bluemarz concepts being used:

 * retrieval of an Agent (in this case, from OpenAI)
-* creation of a Session to dialog with an Agent (again, in OpenAI)
+* creation of a Session to initiate a conversation with an Agent (again, in OpenAI)
-* creation of an Assignment, the association of an Agent to a Session
+* creating an Assignment, to associate an Agent with a Session
 * the dialog itself

 ## Using specs

-Specs (specifications) allows you better control on how to build your Session, Agent or Assignment.
+Specs (specifications) gives you enhanced control over building your Session, Agent or Assignment.
 For example:

 ```
     import bluemarz as bm